Certifications & Classes Certifications & Classes

 How much does it cost?
 (Answer: definitely cheaper than you’ll get it elsewhere!)

 Well- it will certainly be cheaper than most, and it could even be free for you.
-For reference, generally a WFR certification costs approximately $900 elsewhere, not considering transportation and lodging.
+For reference, generally a WFR certification costs at least $900 elsewhere, not considering transportation and lodging.
 Because some potential funding sources are yet to be locked down, and some of them are dependent on your initiatives, I’m going to list the cost without funding, and then all of the potential funding amounts (per person) that can be subtracted from that.

-ODC member cost without any funding: $800 (Note: UVA Outdoor Adventure is making it cheaper for us than community members.
+ODC member cost without any funding: $795 (Note: UVA Outdoor Adventure is making it cheaper for us than community members.
 Slay!)

 ODC built in trip leader reimbursement policy (taken straight from the website):